Matthewalvarado25/azure-network-protocols/README.md

 </p>
 <br />

-Open the Network Security Group(NSG) your Linux(Ubuntu) virtual machine is using within Azure and disable incoming ICMP traffic by creating a port rule that denies ICMP traffic
+Open the Network Security Group(NSG) that your Linux(Ubuntu) VM is using within Azure and disable incoming ICMP traffic by creating a port rule that blocks ICMP traffic

 <p>